Egypt confounds wheat thieves with hi-tech U.S. storage

-ALEXANDRIA, Egypt, July 8 (Reuters) - A move to store Egypt’s wheat in state-of-the-art warehouses monitored by a control centre in Cairo could end losses from theft and waste, cutting its $3 billion bread subsidy bill, an executive at the U.S. firm designing the project said.
+ALEXANDRIA, Egypt (Reuters) - A move to store Egypt’s wheat in state-of-the-art warehouses monitored by a control center in Cairo could end losses from theft and waste, cutting its $3 billion bread subsidy bill, an executive at the U.S. firm designing the project said.

 “Just bringing the wheat indoors and putting a roof over it drastically reduces how much wheat is spoiled,” said Peter Blumberg, vice-president at Blumberg Grain.